zunstraal/J-Co-Project/languageSpecification/useDb.md

 # Use Db Command
-Allows to specify which no-SQL repository(ies) to use to get or save collections of documents.
+Allows to specify which no-SQL repository(ies) to use by the [GET COLLECTION](/languageSpecification/getCollection.md) or [SAVE AS](/languageSpecification/saveAs.md) commands.

 ## EBNF Notation